About

 The Laurel Foundation is a comprehensive provider of educational and support programs for children, youth and families living with HIV/AIDS, transgender youth and other at-risk youth populations.
 We serve over 500 low-income, at-risk participants annually.

-The Laurel Foundation’s programs tackle the emotional and social challenges at-risk children and youth face by constructing environments that support the mental and physical welfare of the participants.
-Our programs give participants the tools to build self-sufficient, productive, healthy lives.
+The Laurel Foundation’s programs tackle the emotional and social challenges at-risk children and youth face by constructing the mental and physical welfare of the participants.
+Our programs give participants the tools to build self-sufficient, productive, healthy lives, through compassion, confidence and leadership.

 To improve mental and physical health through various year round educational and support programs

-Develop the skills and qualities necessary to build an independent, successful, self-sufficient life path
+Develop character and life skills necessary to build an independent, successful, self-sufficient life path

 Introduce balance and compassion into participants lives by impelling them into experiences that show they can rise above the adversities they face, make more of their lives than they thought possible, and learn to serve others with their strength